maciejjedrzejczyk/hlf-arm64/README.md

 ### 1.1 Verified deployments

+This guide has been tested successfully on following hardware:

+- Raspberry Pi 4 with DietPi 7.6.3
+- AWS Graviton 2 EC2 instance with Amazon Linux 2
+- Macbook Air M1 with MacOS Big Sur 11.6

-This guide has been tested successfully on Raspberry Pi 4 (DietPi) and AWS Graviton 2 EC2 instance (Amazon Linux 2) with following Hyperledger Fabric components:
+This guide has been tested successfully with following Hyperledger Fabric components:

 - *Hyperledger Fabric 2.3.3 (vanilla)*
 - *Fabric-CA 1.5.2 (vanilla)*